 How to get there

 Our Mount Fancy Farm Reserve is in the Blackdown Hills south of Taunton at OS reference ST251163.
-There is no parking at the farm so access is only from the Foresrty Commission car park at Staple Hill.
+There is no parking at the farm so access is only from the Forestry Commission car park at Staple Hill.
 From November 2020, the Honorary wardens are Tony & Anna Spiess who took over the role in November 2020.

 Take the B3170 from Taunton and turn left to Castle Neroche, and the car park is signposed on your left after about 2 km at OS reference ST 246159.
 Then walk down the track for 600 m until you reach a junction.
 If you turn right you will pass through a gate into the eastern part of the Reserve, which we lease from Wessex Water.
 Turn left and then enter the gate on your left to access the main part of the reserve.